ToucanToco/weaverbird/README.md

 Once the server is started, you should be able to open the `http://localhost:5000` in your favorite browser and enjoy!

+> When developing the UI, use `yarn vite` that provides its own dev server.

 ### Mongo back-end